-We believe in what is termed, "The Apostles' Creed" as embodying all of the fundamental doctrines of orthodox evangelical Christianity.
+We believe in what is termed "The Apostles' Creed" as embodying all of the fundamental doctrines of orthodox evangelical Christianity.

-We believe that there is only one living and true God, eternally existing in three Persons; the Father, the Son, and the Holy Spirit, equal in power and glory; and that this triune God created all, upholds all, and governs all.
+We believe that there is only one living and true God, eternally existing in three Persons - the Father, the Son, and the Holy Spirit equal in power and glory - and that this triune God created all, upholds all, and governs all.

 We believe in the Holy Spirit, who came forth from the Father and Son to convict the world of sin, righteousness, and judgment and to regenerate, sanctify, and empower in ministry all who believe in Christ.
 We believe that Jesus Christ baptizes the seeking believer with the Holy Spirit and power for service, either at the time of or subsequent to regeneration, which is a separate work from the indwelling Spirit for salvation.
-We believe in the present ministry of the Holy Spirit and in the orderly exercise of all biblical gifts of the Spirit as reflected through the fruit of the same Spirit.
+We believe in the present ministry of the Holy Spirit and in the orderly exercise of all Biblical gifts of the Spirit as reflected through the fruit of the same Spirit.

 We believe that all the Scriptures of the Old and New Testaments are the Word of God, fully inspired and without error in the original manuscripts, and that they are the infallible rule of faith and practice.

 We await the pre-tribulation rapture of the church, and we believe in the literal Second Coming of Christ with His saints to rule the earth, which will be personal and visible.
-This motivates us to holy living, heartfelt worship, committed service, diligent study of God's Word, regular fellowship participation in adult baptism by immersion and Holy Communion.
+This motivates us to holy living, heartfelt worship, committed service, diligent study of God's Word, regular fellowship participation, and in adult baptism by immersion and Holy Communion.

 We are neither five-point Calvinists, nor are we Armenians.
-We adhere firmly to the biblical teaching of God's sovereignty and man's responsibility.
+We adhere firmly to the Biblical teaching of God's sovereignty and man's responsibility.
 We avoid any theological systems of belief that go beyond the written Word and thereby divide the Body of Christ.

 We believe in the universal church, in the living spiritual body, of which Christ is the head and all regenerated persons are members.

-We believe the Lord Jesus Christ committed two ordinances to the Church: 1) baptism, and 2) the Lord's Supper.
+We believe the Lord Jesus Christ committed two ordinances to the Church: 1) baptism and 2) the Lord's Supper.
 We believe in baptism by immersion and communion, both of which are open to all believers in Jesus Christ.

-We believe in the laying on of hands for the sending out of pastors and missionaries, and in conjunction with the anointing of oil by elders for the healing of the sick.
+We believe in the laying on of hands for the sending out of pastors and missionaries, and, in conjunction, with the anointing of oil by elders for the healing of the sick.

-We believe the only true basis of Christian fellowship is Christ's (Agape) love, which is greater than differences we possess, and without which we have no right to claim ourselves Christians.
+We believe the only true basis of Christian fellowship is Christ's (agape) love, which is greater than differences we possess, and without which we have no right to claim ourselves Christians.

-We believe worship of God should be spiritual; therefore, we remain flexible and yielded to the leading of the Holy Spirit to direct our worship.
+We believe worship of God should be spiritual, therefore, we remain flexible and yielded to the leading of the Holy Spirit to direct our worship.

-We believe worship of God should be inspirational; therefore, we give great place to music in our worship.
+We believe worship of God should be inspirational, therefore, we give great place to music in our worship.

-We believe worship of God should be intelligent; therefore, our services are designed with great emphasis upon the teaching of the Word of God that He might instruct us on how He should be worshipped.
+We believe worship of God should be intelligent, therefore, our services are designed with great emphasis upon the teaching of the Word of God that He might instruct us on how He should be worshiped.
 We seek to teach the Word of God in such a way that its message can be applied to the individual's life, leading that person to a greater maturity in Christ.
 We teach both expositionally and topically.

 We believe in biblical discipleship and that true discipleship strengthens the Body of Christ and serves to birth new and devoted disciples of Christ and God's Word.